tqwhite/js-lightning/README.md

 **USAGE**

+*IMPORTANT: This tool is not mature.
+It is still under active development.
+I am very, very reluctant about breaking changes ever but I know of at least one I need to do soon.
+FYI, tqii*

 The simplest usage (and one that is completely valid) is to navigate to a directory that has web pages (.html) or apps (.js) and type `js-lightning`.
 This will publish that directory as a website on the default port, 7000.

 By default, the file paths map one-to-one with the structure of the directory with the exception that js-lightning does not require a file extension for .js files.
 It also understands Node module directories.
 They are evaluated and served as if they were files.